cure53/DOMPurify/README.md

   function (currentNode, hookEvent, config) {
     // Do something with the current node
-    // You can also mutate hookEvent for current node (i.e. set hookEvent.forceKeepAttr = true) }
+    // You can also mutate hookEvent for current node (i.e. set hookEvent.forceKeepAttr = true)
+    // For other than 'uponSanitizeAttribute' hook types hookEvent equals to null }
 );
 ```